AmiraBasyouni/react-diagram-schema/ROADMAP.md

 - [ ] Add structural hints (e.g., depth of descendants, group membership) to support collapsible visualizations without altering its static nature.
 For a component with many descendants (e.g., App with 20+ children), metadata like `"descendantDepth": 3` allows the visualizer to collapse subtrees, reducing visual clutter in enterprise-scale diagrams.
 - [ ] Add schema metadata (e.g., "isCollapsible": true for components with >5 descendants) to support visualizer rendering of collapsible nodes.

-⏳ Timeline: **scheduled** August 27, 2025
+**Timeline**

----
+⏳ _scheduled_ September 22, 2025

 ## Phase 4: Scale

-🏁 Goal:
+**Goal**
-get `react-diagram-schema` to serve as a foundation for development tools
+🏁 Get `react-diagram-schema` to serve as a foundation for development tools

 - [ ] add a demo video to ease onboarding
-- [ ] implement a linter that relies on schema (to enforces architectural rules e.g. "No components should have more than 5 children", "Don’t allow cycles in the component hierarchy", "Component names must be PascalCase"))
+- [ ] implement a linter that relies on schema (to enforce architectural rules e.g. "No components should have more than 5 children", "Don’t allow cycles in the component hierarchy", "Component names must be PascalCase"))
 - [ ] VS Code integration (e.g. make a linter for schema files, show diagrams based on schema content, link to relevant component files based on schema paths)
 - [ ] analyze structure as part of CI pipelines. (e.g. Block PRs that add circular component references, Require new components to appear in the schema, Warn if a component exceeds a certain depth in the tree.)

-⏳ Timeline: **scheduled** September 2, 2025
+**Timeline**

----
+⏳ _scheduled_ October 1, 2025

 ## Future Direction